KEEPING YOUR BUSINESS HEALTHY, SAFE, AND PROSPEROUS

 Group members are available to provide regulatory compliance counseling and audits, provide environmental advice related to SEC compliance, conduct internal investigations, and participate in the planning for and response to governmental inspections and investigations.

-- Site contamination cases under Chapter 21E and CERCLA (whether involving cleanup obligations, cost recovery, diminished property value, natural resource damages, or economic loss);
+- Oil and Hazardous Materials under Chapter 21E and the Massachusetts Contingency Plan (MCP), and CERCLA (cleanup obligations, cost recovery, diminished property value, natural resource damages, or economic loss);

 - Environmental permitting and land use appeals;